Wotapuri-Katarqalai language

 Wotapuri-Katarqalai is an Indo-Aryan language documented to have been spoken in Afghanistan.
-It is unknown if the language still has active speakers.
-The most recent documentation of its use was published in 1983, when it was purported that it was in use in Katar-qala but unlikely to be extant in Wotapur.
+It is unknown if the language still has active speakers, or is extinct.
+The most recent documentation of its use was published in 1983, when it was proposed that the language was in use in Katar-qala and unlikely to be extinct in Wotapur.
+In September 2023, there were just 3 senior male speakers (1 in Katar-qala and 2 in Quro) living in the valley reported to Sviatoslav Kaverin who was conducting field research there.

 Phonology

 Below is set out the phonology of the Wotapuri-Katarqalai language.